ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 14.
 Regions available as options in `ibmcloud dev create`." caption-side="bottom"}
+`Example 14.
+Regions available as options in ibmcloud dev create`

 At this point, generating a new application will remind us that the toolchain used
 to deploy your app later on will need some additional configuration, as shown in Example 15.
 As mentioned earlier,